Three on a match

 Three on a match (also known as third on a match or unlucky third light) is a purported superstition among soldiers during the Crimean War to World War II.
-The superstition goes that if three soldiers lit their cigarettes from the same match, one of the three would be killed or that the man who was third on the match would be shot.
-Since then, it has been considered bad luck for three people to share a light from the same match.
-This superstition has become part of popular Western culture in films, novels and other art forms.
+The superstition holds that if three soldiers light their cigarettes from the same match, the third person, or one of the three, will be shot.
+The belief subsequently broadened into a general taboo against three people sharing a single match, and has been referenced in Western popular culture, including films, novels, and other media.

 The putative basis of the superstition

 The belief was that when the first soldier lit his cigarette, the enemy would see the light; when the second soldier lit his cigarette from the same match, the enemy would take aim at the target; and when the third soldier lit his cigarette from the match, the enemy would fire, and that soldier would be shot.

 Possible origins

+Pre-First World War

+A 1909 reference says about a French superstition: "[One who] lights three cigarettes with the same match is laying up trouble for himself".